Macro-econ/Lyn-Alden/README.md

 ## Investment Positioning
 - **Lesson:** Given the current trends in wealth concentration and monetary policy, investors should position portfolios towards assets that benefit from currency depreciation.
 - **Example:** Investments in commodities, value stocks, real estate, precious metals, and bitcoin are seen as better positioned to withstand the ongoing effects of fiscal and monetary policies.

-# Key Lessons from "Economic Japanification: Not What You Think"
+# "Economic Japanification: Not What You Think"

 ## 1. Misunderstanding Japanification
 - **Lesson:** "Japanification" refers to Japan’s economic stagnation over the past three decades, but many misconceptions surround the term, particularly about inflation and deflation dynamics.